Dwayne Missouri

 Dwayne Anthony Missouri (born December 23, 1978) is a former American football defensive end in the National Football League (NFL) for the Baltimore Ravens, Dallas Cowboys, San Francisco 49ers.
-He also was a member of the Berlin Thunder in the NFL Europe League (NFLEL) Colorado Crush and the Philadelphia Soul, Utah Blaze in the Arena Football League.
+He also was a member of the Berlin Thunder in the NFL Europe League (NFLEL) Colorado Crush and the Philadelphia Soul, Utah Blaze in the Arena Football League (AFL).
 He played college football at Northwestern University.

 Early years

 Missouri attended Theodore Roosevelt High School.
 As a senior, he helped his team win the state championship in football, receiving All-state, All-district, All-city and Defensive Player of the year honors.

 He also practiced track, where he was a two-time Academic All-district selection as a shot putter.

 College career

 Missouri accepted a football scholarship from Northwestern University.
 As a true freshman, he suffered a fractured fifth metatarsal in his right foot, that forced him to redshirt.

 As a redshirt freshman, he appeared in 7 games, making 4 tackles and one fumble recovery.
 As a sophomore, he was named a starter at left defensive end, posting 34 tackles, 7 tackles for loss and 3 sacks.

 As a junior, he recorded 52 tackles, 20 tackles for loss and 5 sacks.
 As a senior, he registered 51 tackles, 16 tackles for loss, 9 sacks and 5 forced fumbles (led the conference).